The Portal for ArcGIS 10.9 setup is designed to detect and upgrade an existing installation of Portal for ArcGIS.

 - Click the Sharing Properties icon.

 - On the dialog box that appears, click Save.
-This will update the service in your ArcGIS Enterprise portal.
+This updates the service in your ArcGIS Enterprise portal.

 - Repeat these steps for each applicable service.

-My portal is configured with the ArcGIS Online World Geocode Service.
+My portal is configured with ArcGIS World Geocoding Service.
 Do I need to reconfigure after upgrading?

-If you upgraded from version 10.2.x, you will need to recreate the proxy item in your portal to the ArcGIS Online World Geocode Service.
+If you upgraded from version 10.2.x, you need to re-create the proxy item in your portal to ArcGIS World Geocoding Service.
 Then, configure the item as a geocoder for the portal.
-As of 10.3.1, you do not need to update the proxy item to the ArcGIS Online World Geocode service.
+As of 10.3.1, you do not need to update the proxy item to ArcGIS World Geocoding Service.